Wyoming Mail

-Wyoming Mail is a 1950 American Western film directed by Reginald Le Borg and starring Stephen McNally and Alexis Smith.
+Wyoming Mail is a 1950 American Western film directed by Reginald LeBorg and starring Stephen McNally and Alexis Smith.

 Plot

 In 1869, when the railroad mail service is threatened by frequent bandit attacks, the authorities assign federal postal inspector and former professional boxer Steve Davis to infiltrate a gang.
 He poses as an escaped convict and joins the criminal operation in order to destroy it from the inside.